pererikbergman/android-skyline/README.md

 Skyline is a small set of libraries for helping mainly me in keeping the MVP-VM architecture.

 ## Project News
+ * Just released version 0.1.1.
+    * Added get with params to the repository.
  * Just released version 0.1.0.

 ## Features